Herding CATs: ALARA for Agent Harness Engineering in Portable Composable Multi-Agent Teams: Introduction

 \section{Introduction}

-Multi-agent systems built on large language models have become everyday tools for practitioners across software development, research, and creative work, and as these systems have grown more sophisticated, the infrastructure surrounding them (the agent harness that governs tool access, behavioral boundaries, and inter-agent coordination) has become a distinct engineering concern~\cite{anthropic2024agents}.
-Practitioners who want to specify what their agents can do, what tools they have access to, and how they should coordinate currently express these specifications through a combination of prose instruction files (Cursor's \texttt{.cursorrules}, Claude Code's \texttt{CLAUDE.md}, Aider's convention files~\cite{aider}, the emerging \texttt{AGENTS.md} standard), programmatic framework code (LangGraph~\cite{langchain}, AutoGen~\cite{autogen}, CrewAI~\cite{crewai}), and tool registration protocols like MCP servers.
-Each of these mechanisms addresses a piece of the harness, but they do not compose with each other: prose files rely on interpretive compliance that cannot be guaranteed in principle, given that meaning-production in language models is contextual in the formal sense, generated in the act of interpretation rather than retrieved from pre-existing associations~\cite{agostino2025qnlp,agostino2026bell,trouillas2024,thomas2026}, framework code embeds behavioral specification in application logic that is difficult to inspect or modify without deep expertise, and MCP servers scope tool access to the server rather than to individual agents.
-The result is that the aspects of the harness most consequential for the quality of human-agent interaction are fragmented across mechanisms that cannot be validated programmatically and are difficult for teams of practitioners to collaboratively maintain.
+Multi-agent systems built on large language models have become commonplace tools for practitioners across software development, research, creative work, and more.
+As these systems have grown more sophisticated, the infrastructure surrounding them (the agent harness that governs tool access, behavioral boundaries, and inter-agent coordination) has become a distinct engineering concern~\cite{anthropic2024agents}.
+Users who want to specify what their agents can do, what tools they have access to, and how they should coordinate currently express these specifications through a combination of prose instruction files (Cursor's \texttt{.cursorrules}, Claude Code's \texttt{CLAUDE.md}, Aider's convention files~\cite{aider}, the emerging \texttt{AGENTS.md} standard), programmatic framework code (LangGraph~\cite{langchain}, AutoGen~\cite{autogen}, CrewAI~\cite{crewai}), and tool registration protocols like MCP servers.
+Each of these mechanisms addresses an important piece of the agent harness, but they do not compose with each other.
+Prose instructions rely on interpretive compliance that cannot be guaranteed in principle, given that meaning-production in language models is contextual in the formal sense, generated in the act of interpretation rather than retrieved from pre-existing associations~\cite{agostino2025qnlp,agostino2026bell,trouillas2024,thomas2026}.
+On the more programmatic front, the most popular frameworks for agents tend to embed behavioral specifications within core application logic (most typically the core system prompt) which can be difficult to inspect or modify without deep expertise.
+MCP servers, while they enable users the ability to quickly add useful tools to their agents' arsenal, scope tool access to the server at large rather than allowing users to clearly specify which individual agents in their multi-agent systems have access to specific tools.
+As a result, the aspects of the harness most consequential for the quality of human-agent interaction are fragmented across mechanisms that either cannot be validated programmatically or are too technically difficult for subject-matter experts to collaboratively maintain without substantial investment or dedicated engineering effort.